Supercookiegaming/6502-ROR-Test-Board/README.md

 When Building your own board its best to use sockets.

 V1 uses 1 SMD part that uses a SC70-6 package.
 V1.1 only has through hole components.

+EasyEDA files are now available for both boards. you should be able to modifiy the design if you want.
+All i ask if you decide to modify the board you include "Originally Developed By SuperCookie" somewhere on the silkscreen, my logo is not required however.